Point Loma Campus and Facilities

 Academic Computer Center (Ryan Learning Center) Computer Labs

-At the Point Loma campus, undergraduate students will find a robust network with more than 250 computers in the Ryan Learning Center computer labs and in a number of school and department computer labs.
+At the Point Loma campus, students in an undergraduate program will find a robust network with more than 250 computers in the Ryan Learning Center computer labs and in a number of school and department computer labs.
 These computers provide students, faculty, and staff with resources for education, research, and communication.
 The labs make available over 100 applications ranging from word processing to sophisticated statistical, art, programming, and discipline-specific applications.
 The Windows computer lab environment can also be accessed from your own computer through https://view.pointloma.edu/.

 Software

-Students have the opportunity to purchase third party software at a discounted rate through OnTheHub.
+Students have the opportunity to purchase third-party software at a discounted rate through OnTheHub.

 Internet Services (Email and Web)

 Students can conduct research and communication using the campus wireless network as well as the computer labs, library, and residence hall rooms.
-Students are given a PLNU login account which provides access to a Google “G-Suite” account (which includes email and Google Drive access), as well as login privileges to University websites, PLNU computer labs, and the campus wireless network.
+Students are given a PLNU login account which provides access to a Google Workspace account (which includes email and Google Drive access), as well as login privileges to University websites, PLNU computer labs, and the campus wireless network.
 Students are also able to go online to register for classes, check grades, and view their class schedule and other student information in Workday Student.
-Workday Student may be accessed at http://workday.pointloma.edu or with the Workday app on a mobile device.
+Workday Student may be accessed at https://workday.pointloma.edu or with the Workday app on a mobile device.
 In addition to telephone and written correspondence, email is a recognized means of official university-to-student communication.
 Students are expected to read their university email on a regular basis.

 Undergraduate students have access either on-campus or remotely to a variety of technology resources: